Make a real difference

 Midwives specialise in caring for women and babies during pregnancy, labour and after birth.
 In USC’s brand-new Bachelor of Midwifery you’ll engage with pregnant women through USC’s Connect Program and build your clinical skills through real-life simulations and midwifery practice placements.

 If you already have a degree, a one-year Honours program in Nursing Science or Midwifery can open doors to professional or research roles.
-You’ll develop your critical thinking and problem solving skills through a major research project on an aspect of clinical practice that interests you and complete advanced courses in emergency healthcare, mental healthcare and healthcare research.
+You’ll develop your critical thinking and problem solving skills through a major research project on an aspect of clinical practice that interests you and complete developing and graduate courses in emergency healthcare, mental healthcare and healthcare research.